davidath/python_api_proxy/README.md

 ```

 ### Modified during implementation
-Since cache method didn't due much but populating the cached_response attribute i decided to merge the methods
+Since cache method didn't do much but populating the cached_response attribute i decided to merge the methods
 ```sh
 - combine_and_cache (combines responses from c42_api_call and caches them)
 ```